msyvr/notes--AI-ML--2018/README.md

 # resources---AI-and-machineLearning
-resources for understanding/learning AI and machine learning
+See the wiki for resources for understanding/learning AI and machine learning